 Using MediCollector software and cables, you can now connect to these GE devices and download, stream and record data (including both waveforms and numerics) from all of these GE devices.

-This blog was created to advise and support MediCollector customers, and to provide news, information and expert opinions on measurement, automation, and data-acquisition systems.
+This blog provides advice and support to MediCollector customers, and also news, information and expert opinions on measurement, automation, and data-acquisition systems.

 John Osborne, founder of MediCollector, LLC.